LSE–Gaddafi affair: LSE grants PhD degree to Saif Gaddafi

 In 2008, Muammar Gaddafi's son, Saif al-Islam Gaddafi, received a PhD from the Department of Philosophy at the LSE with a dissertation entitled "The Role of Civil Society in the Democratization of Global Governance Institutions: From 'Soft Power' to Collective Decision-Making?"
 His supervisor was Nancy Cartwright, a distinguished philosopher of science, and Alex Voorhoeve, a political philosopher, advised on chapter 4 and the first half of chapter 5.
 In the text David Held is acknowledged as having "directly advised" the work.
 One of the two examiners, Lord Meghnad Desai, the founder of LSE Global Governance, had retired from LSE in 2003 and in 2007 was requested by the University of London to examine the thesis of Saif Gaddafi.
 The external examiner, Anthony McGrew, has collaborated with David Held on seven jointly written or co-edited books.
 There is some confusion regarding when the degree itself was awarded.
-The preface of the dissertation says it was submitted in September, 2007; an LSE press office statement says that the PhD was "awarded in 2008"; but David Held is on record as saying Saif Gaddafi "received his PhD from the LSE in 2009."
+The preface of the dissertation says it was submitted in September, 2007; an LSE press office statement says the PhD was "awarded in 2008"; but David Held is on record as saying Saif Gaddafi "received his PhD from the LSE in 2009."
 What is clear, however, is that the examiners raised concerns at the time of the viva which required revisions to be made and the dissertation to be resubmitted.

 In the acknowledgements, Gaddafi thanks "a number of individuals at Monitor Group with whom I worked to design and conduct the NGO Survey which provides empirical data for this thesis."
 This team consisted of Libyan and foreign academics, led by Professor Omran Bukhres, and included Bruce J. Allyn and Flora Rose, a Cambridge graduate who works for the leader of the House of Lords.
 When questioned, Monitor Group admitted to having contributed to the dissertation and acknowledged that such assistance had been a mistake.
-Our aim, they said, had been to "help the Gaddafi regime bring about change."
+Their aim, they said, had been to "help the Gaddafi regime bring about change."
 The exact extent of the help provided by the team from Monitor Group is not established, and neither is it clear whether their contribution is in accordance with the rules of the University of London.
 In addition, it has been claimed that parts of the dissertation have been plagiarized.